-All other design elements are locked and can not be edited (eg: the motif at the top of the page, the header (Recipe), the other text (Title, Prep Time, Ingredients etc) and the colours of these elements.
+All other design elements are locked and can not be edited (eg: the motif at the top of the page, the header (Recipe), the other text (Ingredients, Directions etc) and the colours of these elements.

 Hopefully these have answered a question you had about this Recipe Binder Kit.
 For more FAQ about printables and how to edit the text you add to a printable (eg: change the font, style, colour etc) read Printables - How it Works.